warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 ---EDIT---

-## ~ Abstract syntax tree
+## Abstract syntax tree

-When a user creates a new intent, a tokenizer breaks down the intent definition into tokens, where each token represents the smallest atomic element of the intent-specific language.
-A recursive descent parser validates that the intent definition is syntactically valid.
-It reads the resulting token stream and creates an abstract syntax tree (AST).
-ASTs are an extensible, formal representation of the syntactic structure of an intent definition and are stored on-chain.
+An abstract syntax tree (AST) is an formal representation of an [Intent](#intent) definition in the [Intent-Specific Language](#intent-specific-language).
+When a user creates a new intent, a parser validates the syntactic structure of the Intent definition and represents it as an AST, which is stored on-chain.

 ---

-## ~ Bridging
+## Bridging

+Bridging is a process allowing users to transfer assets between different blockchain networks.
 Warden has native bridging functionality built in conjunction with an industry leader.
-This will be announced soon.
+It'll be announced soon.

+(?)
+Can we add more?

 ---

-Bridging assets is another potential use case.
-In some instances - for example when an underlying asset is too expensive to slow - like in the case of Ethereum or Bitcoin, there can be value to wrapping an asset.
-An OApp developer could build a token bridge using account aggregation, that keeps an account of deposits of a given token on an address and issues the respective token balance on another chain.
-Additionally, Warden will leverage a modular implementation of Axelar’s cross-chain communication protocol, to enable rapid, programmable bridging of assets.

----

-## ~ Builder incentive
+## Builder incentive

-A large portion of $WARD supply is allocated for builder incentives.
+A large portion of [WARD](#ward-token) supply is allocated for builder incentives.
 A link to the relevant builder grants will be dropped shortly.

+(?)
+Can we add more?

 ---

-## + Chain Abstraction
+## Chain Abstraction

 Chain Abstraction is one of the key features of Warden.
 Instead of managing multiple wallets or accounts for different blockchains, you can aggregate them in one [Space](#space) within Warden Protocol.
 Spaces allow you to use [OApps](#omnichain-application) for signing transactions and messages at any destination chain, while traditional smart contract applications only target users of a single chain.

 ---

-## + Delegator
+## Delegator

-A delegator is an individual or entity that participates in the [staking](#staking) process by delegating their WARD tokens to a [validator](#validator).
+A delegator is an individual or entity that participates in the [staking](#staking) process by delegating their [WARD tokens](#ward-token) to a [validator](#validator).
 The purpose of delegation is securing the network and earning rewards without the responsibility of running a [full node](#full-node).

 If a validator is successful, its delegators will consistently earn rewards.
 Conversely, if a validator is slashed for malicious behavior, the delegator’s stake will also be slashed.
 This is why it's important that delegators perform due diligence on validators before delegating.
 Delegators may also diversify their risk by spreading their stake over multiple validators.

 ---

-## + Full node
+## Full node

-A full node is a server running a program that maintains a complete up-to-date version of a protocol with full transaction history.
+A full node is a server running a program (binary) that maintains a complete up-to-date version of a protocol with full transaction history.
 Each full node can also validate blocks and transactions in consensus with others.

 Full nodes play a critical role in the decentralized nature of blockchain systems since they perform validation independently, without relying on a central authority.
 You can run a [Warden Protocol Node](#warden-protocol-node) and become a [validator](#validator) yourself.

 (?)
+Does it sound correct?

 ---

-## + Governance
+## Governance

 Governance is the process of making decisions about the operation and development of a blockchain network.